Frequently Asked Questions

 Do you give shots?

-No, shots are not necessary in orthodontic treatment.
+No, shots are not necessary for orthodontic treatment.

 Can I still play sports?

-Yes, but we recommend wearing a mouth guard while participating in all sports.
+Of course, but a mouth guard is always recommended for protection while participating in any sports.

 Do I still need to see my dentist during my orthodontic treatment?

 Yes.
-Regular checkups with your dentist are important while you have braces.
+Regular cleanings and checkups with your dentist are important while you have braces.
 Your dentist will determine the intervals between cleaning appointments during this time.

 Are there foods I cannot eat while I have braces?

 Yes.
 Once your orthodontic treatment begins, we will explain the complete instructions and provide a comprehensive list of foods to avoid.
-Some of these foods include ice, hard candy, raw crunchy vegetables and all sticky foods such as caramel and taffy.
-You can avoid most emergency appointments for broken or damaged braces and appliances by following our instructions.
+Some of these foods include ice, hard candy, raw crunchy vegetables and all sticky foods such as caramel and taffy that may damage or stick to your brackets or appliances.
+You can avoid most emergency appointments for broken or damaged braces and appliances by following our instructions that we review with you at the start of your treatment.

 How often should I brush my teeth while I have braces?

-Patients with braces should brush their teeth at least four times each day.
-We suggest brushing after each meal and before bed.
-We will show each patient how to floss their teeth with braces.
-We may also provide patients with a special fluoride rinse if necessary.
+We suggest brushing after each meal and before bed to remove any food particles and bacteria from around your brackets and appliances.
+We will provide tools and instructions on the best way to floss your teeth with braces.
+We may also recommend a special fluoride rinse if necessary.

 What if my orthodontic appliance or braces break or become loose?